 Element contamination and higher carbon alloys aging causing reduced magnetic properties.

-Other Aging or Damage Mechanisms

-Steel embrittlement due to vibration and low-stress cycles.

-Mechanical impact or damage during machine maintenance (i.e. during rotor removal or rewedging).

-Mechanical stresses from machine or system faults such as sudden short circuit operation or motoring.

-Lamination migration.

 Damage due to Mechanical Impact

 A common and typically very rapid way to damage a core is mechanical impact.
 Causes may include a rotor rub, foreign objects that were left in the machine after maintenance work, or debris that breaks off inside the machine during operation.
 This can result in the immediate formation of inter-laminar shorts at the impact site.
 These shorts, in turn, can result in local heating and can in some cases cascade the formation of shorts.